docpad-archive/documentation/Hosting.md

 ## Via GitHub Pages

 1. [Follow these instructions to get setup with your GitHub Pages Repository](https://github.com/blog/272-github-pages)
-2. Copy the generated `mywebsite/out` directory to your repository.
+2. Copy the generated `mywebsite/out` directory to your repository
 3. Push the repository to GitHub